Unlock opportunities for high school students by hiring or sponsoring an EXP for the summer

 When will interns report to employer worksites?

-For summer 2019, EXP interns work for a total of six weeks beginning on Monday, June 24, and ending on Friday, August 2.
+2019-2020 Program details TBA.
+For summer 2019, EXP interns work for a total of six weeks.
 On Fridays, students will participate in four-hour EXP workshops.
-EXP will also host an internship culmination event on Friday, August 2, for participating employers, supervisors, school administrators, and parents.
+EXP will also host an internship culmination event in August for participating employers, supervisors, school administrators, and parents.

 What training do EXP students receive to prepare them for internships?